 Homes in tropical climates, homes with rising damp or homes with poor ventilation are at a higher risk of developing mould.

 Humidity levels in the home can have a huge impact on our family’s health, so it’s important to maintain an optimal level.
-Kiindred’s healthy homes expert Jo from NoToxRox recommends the optimum level being around 50 percent.
+Kiindred’s healthy homes expert Jo from NoToxRox recommends the optimum level being between 40-60 percent.

 When the humidity levels are too low and the air is very dry, it can increase the risk of catching airborne viruses such as the flu and also causes skin irritations and eczema.